bithumb-pro/go-api-client/README.md

 # go-api-client

---client.go for some api's implement
---some demo can find in api.go
+client.go for some api's implement, some demo can find in api.go